 He had his mother's glare.

 Instead, he used his breath to order another small meal for himself, successfully appeasing his son.
-The shadows lifted from his face and he beamed wordless praise at his father.
+The shadows lifted from the boy's face and he beamed wordless praise at his father.

 He also had his mother's smile.